Ksupraja30/Assignment-2--Python-and-Bash/README.md

 3.Write to a File
 Write a program to create a text file and write some content to it.**

+# Write file
 f = open('data.txt', 'w')
-f.write("Hi, I am Supraja Writing this file, This content was written using Python.\n Welcome to file handling!")
+f.write("Hi, I am Supraja Writing this file, "

-f.close()
-print("Successfully created 'data.txt' and wrote content to it.")
+        "This content was written using Python.\n Welcome to file handling!") f.close() print("Successfully created 'data.txt' and wrote content to it.")